-First of all-arrive on time and stay in class; deal with eating/drinking/bathroom needs before or after class.
-Classes are only 80 minutes long, so this expectation should be easy to manage.
+COME ON TIME AND STAY IN CLASS; deal with eating/drinking/bathroom needs before or after class.
+Classes are only 80 minutes long, so this expectation should be easy to manage; if you have a medical condition that challenges this expectation, please let me know.
 Arriving late and leaving during class is EXTREMELY DISTRACTING.
+Students are not allowed to leave class during any exam.